bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/05_Additional_configuration.rst

 OpenSSH package (if not present already) and follow these steps **on each machine**:

 #.
-Generate an SSH key pair
+Generate an SSH key pair.
+When asked for password field leave it empty.

    .. code-block:: console